 2. Packaging Faults

-Proper packaging of goods is essential to ensure their safety in high seas.
+Proper packaging of goods is essential to ensure their safety on the high seas.
 But if they are not packaged with quality material, the chances are high that wear and tear will happen in transit.
 It is a bit like packing perishable goods in paper cartons which are vulnerable to damage due to rain during their transit.

 Your marine cargo insurance policy won’t cover the damages that happen because of improper packaging of goods.
 It is your responsibility to get the goods packaged in the best way possible to ensure the recipient receives them in the form you exported them.